iSynthetica/primex-v2/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 == Changelog ==

+= 1.7.1, May 17, 2020 =
+* FIX: Selecting suggestions issue

+= 1.7.0, May 17, 2020 =
+* ADD: Icon search instead of search bar (beta)
+* ADD: Improvements on search results pages
+* ADD: Integration with native WooCommerce filters
+* ADD: Integration with Advanced AJAX Product Filters plugin by BeRocket
+* ADD: Integration with WOOF – Products Filter for WooCommerce plugin by realmag777
+* ADD: Integration with Product Filters for WooCommerce plugin by Automattic developed by Nexter
+* ADD: Integration with Woo Product Filter plugin by WooBeWoo
+* ADD: Integration with WooCommerce Product Table plugin by Barn2 media
+* ADD: Support for TheGem theme
+* ADD: Support for Impreza theme
+* ADD: Support for Medicor theme
+* ADD: Support for WoodMart theme
+* ADD: Support for Polylang
+* ADD: New filter and action hooks
+* ADD: Dynamically loaded prices for WPML Multi-currency feature
+* FIX: Mobile search - don't hide suggestions on blur
+* FIX: Bug related to highlight keywords.
+For some cases it displayed &lt;strong&gt; tag.
+* FIX: Delay on mouse hover effect
+* FIX: Minor CSS improvements
+* FIX: Broken mobile view on cart page in some cases

 = 1.6.3, March 11, 2020 =
 * ADD: Details panel - display stock quantity
 * FIX: Better support for the Elementor including popups and sticky menu